rdamazio/efis-editor/README.md

   transfer copyright ownership to Google or anyone else; it simply gives us the right to safely redistribute and use your changes.

+### Contributions wanted

+This is a short list of known areas where contributions would be helpful:

+- **UI refinement**: As a backend developer (heck, nowadays I'm not even that, just a manager), my CSS-foo is quite limited.
+If  you see something that looks odd, please send a PR!
+- **Format testing**: I have not tested these files on anything but Garmin avionics.
+Please test and send improvements.
+- **GRT live data**: GRT supports showing live data on the checklist, which is pretty cool.
+Building that into the app (both to easily select a field to insert, and to render it with some fake data) would be nice.
+- Your favorite missing feature goes here.

 ## Development setup

 The following steps can be followed to set up a development environment: